animo/siera-cli/README.md

 siera configuration add --default
 ```

 This command will set up the community agent.
-To set up your own agent or use our multitenant agent to get your own environment, see the [set up guide](https://docs.siera.animo.id/guides/configuration).
+To set up your own agent or use our multi-tenant agent to get your own environment, see the [set up guide](https://docs.siera.animo.id/guides/configuration).

 If you are getting started with the tool we recommend enabling informational logs by passing the `--verbose` (or `-v`) flag.